britzl/defold-orthographic/README.md

 		...
 	end

+NOTE: In order for this to work you need to make sure that the `Shared State` setting in the `Script` section of `game.project` is checked (defaults to checked)

 ### Feeding window size to the camera
 It is recommended to send the window width and height from the render script to the camera module.
 This is required if any of the projectors provided in ```camera.lua``` is used.
 It also allows custom projectors to get the current window size by calling ```camera.get_window_size()```.
 Set the window size like this: